-However, most states also have exceptions to this rule, meaning “at-will employment” doesn’t give you free rein to terminate someone for absolutely any reason.
-If one of the exceptions applies to your reason for firing the employee, you’ll have to prove they were fired for cause.
+However, most states also have exceptions to this rule, meaning an “at-will employment relationship” doesn’t give you free rein to terminate someone for absolutely any reason.
+If one of the exceptions applies to your reason for firing the employee, you’ll have to prove they were fired with good cause.

 There are 3 common reasons different states nullify the at-will employment law :

-- Implying any type of job security or termination process in oral or written policies, like your employee handbook, and not following them
+- Implying any type of job security or termination process in oral or written policies, like your employee handbook or company policies, and not following them

 - Firing someone for following the law